xhsun/gw2wrapper/README.md

 After downloaded the jar file, make sure you save it in app/libs folder and while you are at it add `compile files('libs/GuildWars2.jar')` to your build.gradle<br/>

 ##Contributing<br/>
-####Coding Conventions<br/>
-Since the classes under model package are suppose to mimic the response structure of official <a href="https://wiki.guildwars2.com/wiki/API:2">API</a>, thus the package structure should mimic the path for each endpoint (easier to locate).
-For instance, /v2/account/bank is represented in model package as account.bank.<br/>
-Of course there are quite a few exceptions, such as all the model class I put into the model.utility package, which contains all the endpoints locate at the root.<br/>
-The rule I try to follow is if the endpoint locate at the root and it need more than one model class to model the response, I'll put it in it's own package under model.
-Otherwise, it goes into model.util package<br/>
-#####Coding Style<br/>
-You should try to match the style of your code with what is already in the repository.
-But of course it does not have to be perfect, I'll try to match it before pulling.
 ####Issues<br/>
 If you find anything that is not working as it should be, please don't hesitate to open an issue in the issue tracker.<br/>
 When reporting an issue, it will help me a lot if you include what you've done that lead to the issue.<br/>